 - Place an artificial layer between the implant and skin.
 There are several materials that can be surgically placed to “hide” the implant, such as Strattice or Alloderm.

-If you believe that larger, fuller, or perkier breasts would improve your quality of life, call Dr. Hubbard’s office for a free consultation.
+If you believe that larger, fuller, or perkier breasts would improve your quality of life, call Dr. Hubbard’s office for a consultation.
 Dr. Hubbard can walk you through all the options if your implants are already rippling.
 He and all the staff of the Dallas Plastic Surgery Institute are friendly and professional, and here to answer your questions.